 In the US, there has been a movement, starting in the ‘90s and moving through to the present, that presents ‘mama’ as an alternative to ‘mom,’ ‘mommy,’ or ‘mother,’ for example, as a kind of signpost for alternative parenting styles, and has since spread through the parenting-blogger community.
 In that vein, Strong Families, a nonprofit from the California Bay Area made a move starting in 2011 to rebrand Mother’s Day as “Mama’s Day,” complete with its own set of more customized cards designed to celebrate family structures not usually depicted in media or mass-culture.
 This includes young parents, single parents, same-sex parents, immigrant families, and families with incarcerated parents.

 Depending on whom you ask, what they grew up with, and what their associations with their own parents is, both ‘mom’ and ‘mama’ can be considered frumpy, or can be thought of as the more modern-sounding choice.
 There is, confusingly, both more and less variation when it comes to names for fathers, though there are certainly less heated debates around which they choose.
 The variation comes from the consonants: mothers, at least in English-speaking cultures, are pretty much always stuck with the ‘m’ sound, while fathers generally get their pick between ‘d’ and ‘p,’ and the word ‘father’ itself throws another consonant entirely into the mix.

 Whether mom, mommy, mama, mami, ma, madre, mum, or dad, daddy, papa, papi, or pops, the important thing is that the parental ‘name’ you end up with is one that both you and Baby are comfortable with.

-No matter what you decide, just remember that it won’t be too long before Baby is out in the world and able to make his own decision about how he chooses to refer to you.
+No matter what you decide, just remember that it won’t be too long before Baby is out in the world and able to make their own decision about how they choose to refer to you.